tjd1234/cmpt383summer2022/docs/languages/prolog/prolog_combinatorial.md

 false.
 ```

-This style of algorithm is sometimes referred to as **generate and test**.
-We
+This style of algorithm is called generate and test**.
+We *generate* a
-generate a candidate solution, and then test it to determine if it is valid.
+candidate solution, and then *test* if it is valid.

-Four different Pythagorean triples are calculated.
-However, (3, 4, 5) and (4,
+In this example, four different Pythagorean triples are calculated.
+However,
-3, 5) are essentially the same, as are (6, 8, 10) and (8, 6, 10).
-So lets
+(3, 4, 5) and (4, 3, 5) are essentially the same, as are (6, 8, 10) and (8, 6,
-require that the triples be in order:
+10).
+So lets require that the triples be in order:

 ```prolog
 solve_triple2(A, B, C) :-